 The lowest number represents the noise level when the generator is isn’t under load, and the highest number tells you how much noise to expect when the generator is under heavy load.

 Most inverter generators are naturally quiet and produce the same amount of noise as a conversation.
 However, some products produce significantly more noise and should be avoided.

 Portability and Size

-Some of the best inverter generators have a small, lightweight design, and they’re easy to transport or keep inside of a garage.
+Some of the best inverter generators have a small, lightweight design, similar in size to many space heaters or air compressors and just like these products, they’re easy to transport or keep inside of a garage.